hasanmehediii/CSE-2112-Project/README.md

 - **View Details**: Check movie price, available seats, and timeslots.
 - **Book Tickets**: Reserve your seat if available.
 - **Check Profile**: Visit profile for look back the data and due(Update not possible)
 - **Check Tickets**: Look back to the tickets that user have already booked.
+- **Recover Password**: Recover the user id with date of birth in case of forget password

 ### 🛠️ Admin Features
 - **Add Movies**: Add new movies with details like title, price, and timeslots.